Norman Borlaug: Later roles

-Following his retirement, Borlaug continued to participate in teaching, research and activism.
+Following his retirement, Borlaug continued to participate in teaching, research, and activism.
 He spent much of the year based at CIMMYT in Mexico, conducting research, and four months of the year serving at Texas A&M University, where he had been a distinguished professor of international agriculture since 1984.
 From 1994 to 2003, Borlaug served on the International Fertilizer Development Center board of directors.
 In 1999, the university's Board of Regents named its US$16 million Center for Southern Crop Improvement in honor of Borlaug.
 He worked in the building's Heep Center, and taught one semester each year.

 Production in Africa

-In the early 1980s, environmental groups that were opposed to Borlaug's methods campaigned against his planned expansion of efforts into Africa.
-They prompted the Rockefeller and Ford Foundations and the World Bank to stop funding most of his African agriculture projects.
+In the early 1980s, environmental groups opposed to Borlaug's methods campaigned against his planned expansion of efforts into Africa.
+They prompted the Rockefeller and Ford Foundations and the World Bank to stop funding most of his African agricultural projects.
 Western European governments were persuaded to stop supplying fertilizer to Africa.
 According to David Seckler, former Director General of the International Water Management Institute, "the environmental community in the 1980s went crazy pressuring the donor countries and the big foundations not to support ideas like inorganic fertilizers for Africa."

 In 1984, during the Ethiopian famine, Ryoichi Sasakawa, the chairman of the Japan Shipbuilding Industry Foundation (now the Nippon Foundation), contacted the semi-retired Borlaug, wondering why the methods used in Asia were not extended to Africa, and hoping Borlaug could help.
 He convinced Borlaug to help with this new effort, and Borlaug assisted in creating the Sasakawa Africa Association (SAA) to coordinate the project.

 Nigerian exchange students meet Norman Borlaug (third from right) at the World Food seminar, 2003.

-The SAA is a research and extension organization that aims to increase food production in African countries that are struggling with food shortages.
+The SAA is a research and extension organization that aims to increase food production in African countries struggling with food shortages.
 "I assumed we'd do a few years of research first," Borlaug later recalled, "but after I saw the terrible circumstances there, I said, 'Let's just start growing'."
 Soon, Borlaug and the SAA had projects in seven countries.
 Yields of maize in developed African countries tripled.
 Yields of wheat, sorghum, cassava, and cowpeas also increased in these countries.
-At present (more than ten years after Borlaug's death in 2009), program activities are under way in Benin, Burkina Faso, Ethiopia, Ghana, Guinea, Mali, Malawi, Mozambique, Nigeria, Tanzania, and Uganda, all of which suffered from repeated famines in previous decades.
+At present (more than ten years after Borlaug died in 2009), program activities are under way in Benin, Burkina Faso, Ethiopia, Ghana, Guinea, Mali, Malawi, Mozambique, Nigeria, Tanzania, and Uganda, all of which suffered from repeated famines in previous decades.